esjuanma/RadioAndPhotos/README.md

 # RadioAndPhotos
-Chrome Streema extension for showing fullscreen photos from Unsplah while listening to the radio
+Google Chrome extension for Streema website for showing fullscreen photos from Unsplah while listening to the radio